AdrianKuta/Tree-Data-Structure/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+## Publishing (Maven Central migration)

+This project is configured to publish via Sonatype's s01.oss.sonatype.org (Nexus) which is compatible with the new Central (central.sonatype.com).
+The old oss.sonatype.org host is no longer used.

+Environment variables supported by the build:
+- CENTRAL_USERNAME / CENTRAL_PASSWORD — Central Portal user/token (preferred)
+- OSSRH_USERNAME / OSSRH_PASSWORD — legacy credentials (fallback)
+- SIGNING_KEY_ID / SIGNING_KEY / SIGNING_PASSWORD — PGP signing (ASCII-armored key)
+- SNAPSHOT — set to true to append -SNAPSHOT to version

+Gradle tasks:
+- Publish all publications to Sonatype: `./gradlew publishAllPublicationsToSonatypeS01Repository`
+- Or, standard publish (selects snapshots vs releases by version): `./gradlew publish`

+Notes:
+- Releases are uploaded to: https://s01.oss.sonatype.org/service/local/staging/deploy/maven2/
+- Snapshots are uploaded to: https://s01.oss.sonatype.org/content/repositories/snapshots/
+- Staging/release close and promote are handled by Sonatype.
+If you use CI, set the env vars in your secrets.